chiudaniels/Final-poroject-plague/README.md

 5-25 Brian: Starts implementing new grow method in the country class, using Daniel's 2D Array idea.

-5-26 Brian: Finished basic grow method, might expand with more possibilities based on how the game plays.
+5-26 Brian: Finished basic grow method, might expand with more possibilities based on how the game plays so it will be more balanced.

+5-26 Daniel: Resized map resolution and country places for school computer.

 5-27 Brian: Started implementing neighbors function in Country class.
 Started making probability of spreading higher/game balancing.
+Also started population/getSum functions.

+5-27 Daniel: Improved the setup and draw function, moving from PShapes to country class.